 HECM Loan Requirements

-To qualify for a HECM and other kinds of reverse mortgage loan products, a borrower has to:
+To qualify for a HECM and other kinds of reverse mortgage loan products, a borrower must:

 - Be 62 or older**